New 9/11 trial judge wants 'action' in hearings - RFI

 Air Force Colonel Matthew McCall told the military commissions court at the US navy base in Cuba, that he would not stop lawyers defending 9/11 "architect" Khalid Sheikh Mohammed and four others from making their case that the men were denied due process because they were tortured by the CIA.

-Speaking just three days before the 20th anniversary of the Al-Qaeda attacks, he said he wanted to get moving through the long-running pretrial phase that has already gone through seven judges.
+Speaking just three days before the 20th anniversary of the Al-Qaeda attacks, he said he wanted to move through the long-running pretrial phase of a death penalty case that has already gone through seven judges.

 "This case has been going on a really long time," he told the attorneys, defendants, and family members of the 9/11 victims at the courtroom.